ogus/poisson-disk/README.md

 Returns the `{x, y}` coordinates of a new random point in the viewport.
 This point will be distant from all previously generated points by at least `minimumDistance`.

+Returns `null` if it is not possible to create a new point that respect the minimum distance condition.

-Returns `null` if there is not enough free space for a new point.
+*Note:* The algorithm can not predict in advance if there is enough free space to create a new point.
+Therefore, make sure to test for `null` value when the methods is used in a loop.

 #### `PoissonDisk.all()`

-Returns an Array with the `{x, y}` coordinates of all random points created.
+Returns an `Array` with the `{x, y}` coordinates of all random points created.

 ### Utility Methods

 #### `PoissonDisk.reset()`

 Reset the internal state of the PoissonDisk sample, by removing all informations on previously generated points.

 This internal reset is automatically executed when then `all()` method is called.

 #### `PoissonDisk.done()`

-Returns a `boolean` that indicates if the sampling is finished.
+Returns a `Boolean` that indicates if the sampling is finished, meaning that all values from the `next()` methods will be null

 ### Data format